Variance and standard deviation

 2.0 2.0Related

 This method computes the variance of the input vector X using the configuration specified in ve, including optional observation weights (ve.w) and bias correction (ve.corrected).
-If a mean is provided, it is used for centering; otherwise, the default mean is used.
+If a mean is not nothing, it is used for centering; otherwise, the default mean is used.

 Arguments